Suppressed Density of States in Self-Generated Coulomb Glasses: Definitions

-\emph{Definitions} - We consider a model system of particles on an underlying lattice.
+We consider a model system of particles on a triangular lattice.
 On each lattice site the density is given by $n_i = 0,1$, and the total energy is given by the Coulomb repulsion between the particles,

-where $\overline{n}$ is the average number of particles, $\vec{r}_{ij}$ the distance between site $i$ and $j$ and $V$ some unit of energy.
+where $\overline{n}$ is the average number of particles per site, $\vec{r}_{ij}$ the (dimensionless) distance between site $i$ and $j$ and $V$ some unit of energy.
 We define the on-site energies as $\epsilon_i = \sum_{j \neq i} \frac{V}{|\vec{r}_{ij}|} (n_j - \overline{n}) $ such that the total energy is $E = \frac{1}{2} \sum_i \epsilon_i (n_i - \overline{n}) $.
 It is important to note that we consider self-generated glasses only with a translationally invariant Hamiltonian, in contrast to the traditional electron glasses that require quenched disorder\cite{Pollak:2013vs}.
 Details on the glassy behavior of this model are presented in Ref. \cite{Mahmoudian:2014vh}, where we also showed that the effective classical description is still valid upon including a small quantum hopping term.

 In the glass at low temperatures we assume the particles are frozen into a stable nonperiodic configuration.
 The stability requirement implies that if we move a particle from site $i$ to site $j$, the total energy of the system should increase,\cite{1975JPhC....8L..49E}